liality/liality/README.md

-- 👋 Hi, I’m @liality
+- 👋 Hi, I’m @liality.
-- 👀 I’m interested in coding and making plans into reality
+- 👀 I’m interested in coding and making plans into reality.
-- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me liajaneco@gmail.com

 <!---
 liality/liality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.